-32; Zimmermann 1993).
-37 For example, the English verb to seek does not require its object to exist, as one can seek magic items or a new planet, whereas other verbs require their objects to exist under normal circumstances (e.g. to look at, to destroy, etc.).
+32; Zimmermann 1993).37 For example, the English verb to seek does not require its object to exist, as one can seek magic items or a new planet, whereas other verbs require their objects to exist under normal circumstances (e.g. to look at, to destroy, etc.).
 Some modern Indo-European languages have even lexicalized the generalized partitive (the possessive strategy) with intensional verbs.
 For example, the Lithuanian verb ieškoti 'to seek' or the verb iskat' 'to seek' in Old and dialectal Russian require genitive marking of the object, which goes back to the partitive genitive (Seržant 2014a, 2014b with preceding literature).
 The same holds for 'want' in Lithuanian:

-Noriu stal-o / stal-ą su want.prs.1sg table-gen(=part).sg / table-acc.sg with keturi-omis kėd-ėmis four-INS.pl. chair-INS.pl.
+Noriu stal-o / stal-q su want.PRS.1SG table-GEN(=PART).SG / table-ACC.SG with keturi-omis kėd-ėmis four-INS.PL.F chair-INS.PL

 'I want (to have) a table with four chairs.'

 (Ambrazas et al. 2006: 486)